hpiwowar/citation11k/analysis/stats.md

 ### Data and script availability

-Statistical analyses were last run on <code class="knitr inline">Mon Jul 23 16:10:11 2012</code> with <code class="knitr inline">R version 2.15.1 (2012-06-22)</code>.
-Packages used include reshape2(Wickham, 2007), plyr(Wickham, 2011), rms(Jr, 2012), polycor(Fox, 2010), ascii(Hajage, 2011), ggplot2(Wickham, 2009), gplots(Bolker _et. al._ 2012), knitr(Xie, 2012), and knitcitations(Boettiger, 2012).
+Statistical analyses were last run on <code class="knitr inline">Wed Jul 25 11:48:53 2012</code> with <code class="knitr inline">R version 2.15.1 (2012-06-22)</code>.
+Packages used include reshape2 (Wickham, 2007), plyr (Wickham, 2011), rms (Jr, 2012), polycor (Fox, 2010), ascii (Hajage, 2011), ggplot2 (Wickham, 2009), gplots (Bolker _et. al._ 2012), knitr (Xie, 2012), and knitcitations (Boettiger, 2012).
 P-values are two-tailed.

 Raw data and statistical scripts are available in the Dryad data repository at [url and citation to be determined and included upon article acceptance].
 Data collection scripts are at [GitHub pypub.
 Heather, push changes!]

-The text Markdown version of this manuscript with interleaved statistical scripts using knitr (Xie, 2012) is also included in Dryad and at GitHub (https://github.com/hpiwowar/citation11k)[https://github.com/hpiwowar/citation11k].
+The Markdown version of this manuscript with interleaved statistical scripts (Xie, 2012) is also at Dryad and in GitHub [https://github.com/hpiwowar/citation11k](https://github.com/hpiwowar/citation11k).

 ## Results

 #### Description of cohort

-We identified <code class="knitr inline">10557</code> articles published between 2001 and 2009 as collecting gene expression microarray data.
+We identified <code class="knitr inline">1.0557 &times; 10<sup>4</sup></code> articles published between 2001 and 2009 as collecting gene expression microarray data.